Performance Management Process

 3. "Special" Performance Review

 If, after a reasonable period of time following the feedback session (normally 30 to 45 days), the work performance remains less than “Meets Expectations,” a "special" performance review shall be prepared.
-The supervisor will confer with the staff in the Division of Human Resources before discussing a less than “Meets Expectations” rating with the employee.
+The supervisor will confer with the staff in Human Resources before discussing a less than “Meets Expectations” rating with the employee.
 (Note: The employee's signature acknowledges receipt of the review and the rating; it does not imply agreement.)
 Recommendations may be extended and/or revised for the upcoming rating period.

 4. Subsequent "Special" Performance Review